sailfishos/docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_11_Build_and_Flash/README.md

 What works:

-  - gps, bluetooth, wifi & internet sharing, mobile data, modem (SIM1 slot only), camera (photos only), sensors, music/video playback
+  - gps, bluetooth, wifi & internet sharing, mobile data, modem, camera, sensors, music/video playback
   - fingerprint works (but is not available for the community build, however potential fix effort is ongoing for a release after 4.3.0)
   - USB networking